 - the names of the Designated Safeguarding leads are clearly advertised around the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse. - the policy is available publicly either on the school website or by other means.
 Parents/carers can request a copy of the policy or refer to it via the school website/prospectus. - community users organising activities for children are aware of the school's child protection guidelines and procedures. - our lettings policy (if applicable) will seek to ensure the suitability of adults working with children on school sites at any time. - the Governing Body considers how children may be taught about safeguarding.
-This may be part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and/or for maintained schools through sex and relationship education (SRE). - the school operates safer recruitment in line with 'Keeping Children Safe in Education (DfE, 2016)' procedures by ensuring that the Head Teacher and one governor on every recruitment panel that has completed Safer Recruitment training (see also Safer Recruitment and Induction Policies) - the Designated Safeguarding Leads (DSL), who are involved in recruitment, and at least one member of the governing body will also complete safer recruitment training (currently on-line on the NSPCC website) to be renewed every 5 years. - the Lead DSL, Zoe Mandeville, is a member of the Senior Leadership Team.
-The Deputy (DSL) is Hannah Saunders.
-These Officers have undertaken the relevant training, followed by biennial updates. - all other staff have Safeguarding training updated every three years. - child protection type concerns or allegations against adults working in the school are referred to the LADO (Local Authority Designated Officer) for advice, and that any member of staff found not suitable to work with children will be notified to the Disclosure and Barring Service (DBS) for consideration for barring, following resignation, dismissal, or when we cease to use their service as a result of a substantiated allegation, in the case of a volunteer. - the Chair and LADO will liaise on Child Protection issues in the event of an allegation of abuse made against the Head Teacher. - all members of staff and volunteers are provided with a safeguarding induction (see Induction Policy and GCSB induction pack). - all members of staff, volunteers and governors know how to respond to a pupil who discloses abuse through delivery of the Safeguarding Policy.
+This may be part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and/or for maintained schools through sex and relationship education (SRE). - the school operates safer recruitment in line with 'Keeping Children Safe in Education (DfE, 2016)' procedures by ensuring that the Head Teacher and one governor on every recruitment panel that has completed Safer Recruitment training (see also Safer Recruitment and Induction Policies) - the Designated Safeguarding Leads (DSL), who are involved in recruitment, and at least one member of the governing body will also complete safer recruitment training (currently online on the NSPCC website) to be renewed every 5 years. - the Lead DSL, Zoe Mandeville, is a member of the Senior Leadership Team.
+The Deputy (DSL) is Debbie Brazier.
+These Officers have undertaken the relevant training, followed by biennial updates. - all other staff have Safeguarding training updated every three years. - a single central record is in place and the following checks are undertaken: an identify check; a barred list check; an enhanced DBC check/certificate; a prohibition from teaching check; further checks on people living or working outside the UK; a check of professional qualifications; a check to establish the person's right to work in the UK. - child protection type concerns or allegations against adults working in the school are referred to the LADO (Local Authority Designated Officer) for advice, and that any member of staff found not suitable to work with children will be notified to the Disclosure and Barring Service (DBS) for consideration for barring, following resignation, dismissal, or when we cease to use their service as a result of a substantiated allegation, in the case of a volunteer. - the Chair and LADO will liaise on Child Protection issues in the event of an allegation of abuse made against the Head Teacher.

-- safeguarding is on the agenda at Governing Body meetings and staff meetings.
-All members of staff are trained in and receive regular updates in e-safety and reporting concerns. - the school has adopted the reflective approach to reviewing our safeguarding practice. - our procedures will be annually reviewed.
+- all members of staff and volunteers are provided with a safeguarding induction (see Induction Policy and GCSB induction pack). - all members of staff, volunteers and governors know how to respond to a pupil who discloses abuse through delivery of the Safeguarding Policy. - safeguarding is on the agenda at Governing Body meetings and staff meetings.
+All members of staff are trained in and receive regular updates in e-safety and reporting concerns. - the school has adopted the reflective approach to reviewing our safeguarding practice. - all members of staff are trained in and receive regular updates in e-safety and reporting concerns.
+The Gloucestershire Safeguarding Children's Board (GSCB) has an up-to-date handbook which can be accessed via www.gscb.org.uk - our procedures will be annually reviewed.